abigailramsoe/aeGenomics/day3/README.md

 fletcher.fastq.gz
 ~~~

-One of these files is ancient, and one is modern.
-They are both reads from the pathogen <i>Pseudomonas aeruginosa</i> (reference genome fasta: paeruginosa.fasta.gz)

 The goal is to ascertain which of the files (Jessica or Fletcher) belongs to the modern or ancient sample.
 For this exercise, you can look at the computer exercises from day1 and day2 for inspirations (https://github.com/ANGSD/adv_binf_2023_week1/tree/main/day1 and https://github.com/ANGSD/adv_binf_2023_week1/tree/main/day2)

 ## Questions: